frederickm13/frederickm13.github.io/_posts/2022-06-22-ssh-config.md

 *Please note, the examples in this article are for MacOS.
 The steps may be similar for the Linux or Windows operating systems (more similar for Linux than Windows).
 However, before attempting to set up an SSH config on your system, please first consult the documentation for your specific operating system.*

 ## Create/edit an SSH configuration file.

+### 1. Check if the hidden SSH directory is present.
-1. First, check if the hidden SSH directory is already present on your system by running the following command:
+First, check if the hidden SSH directory is already present on your system by running the following command:

 <pre class="w3-light-grey w3-round" style="overflow: auto;">